adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-17-Creative-Coding-VR-Unity.md

 Second is to add a Unity Audio Source to your spinCube prefab and check the spatialize box.

-I used the *Metal High Engine Tone* which came with the free [https://www.assetstore.unity3d.com/en/#!/content/60151](Mechanical Exploration SFX) pack on the asset store.
+I used the *Metal High Engine Tone* which came with the free [Mechanical Exploration SFX](https://www.assetstore.unity3d.com/en/#!/content/60151) pack on the asset store.

 I had to convert the sample to Mono first though which you should always do when dealing with audio samples for VR.